youngker/apparmor-wiki/AppArmorSystemWideRestrictions.md

 # Early policy

-For global confinement to be truly global it has to be loaded very early in boot and init must attach to it.
+For global confinement to be truly system wide it has to be loaded very early in boot and init must attach to it.
 This means that a global confinement policy needs to be built into the initrd/initramfs and the init system must have apparmor support built in.

 ## Late policy load requires an alternate approach.